bastelbert/tesla_charging_control_solar_production/README.md

 <br>Fun fact:<br>
 It's possible to set amp values smaller than 5 by sending the value two times, e.g. 3A will be used and shown in the Tesla App.
-Just edit the function node "calculate ampvalue" to your needs.
+<br>Just edit the function node "calculate ampvalue" to your needs.
 <br>(you have to deactivate the "last_ampvalue" check because it prevents sending identical values more than once)
 <br>Please bear in mind that I cannot make any statement about the extent to which values lower than 5A can lead to problems on the car or during charging!